Who Is Working Families?

-Working Families was created by members of the labour movement with the goal of making voters aware of policies that were threatening the well-being of working families across Ontario.
+Working Families was created in 2002 by members of the labour movement with the goal of making voters aware of policies that were threatening the well-being of working families across Ontario.

 At that time, Mike Harris and Ernie Eves led a revolution that favoured business while placing programs and services that benefited working families at risk.

 Specifically the Harris government introduced legislation that eliminated card check certification making it more difficult to for workers to have a collective voice in the workplace thereby giving employers an unfair advantage.
 At the same time the government removed provisions that restricted employers from being involved in workers efforts to collectively organize themselves.
 Under this new legislation penalties were significantly changed and reduced if an employer was found guilty of interfering with a worker’s decision on whom should represent them in contract discussions.
 This tilted the table significantly in favour of employers.
 Additional legislation included the requirement to post how to decertify from a union in every organized workplace.
 All of this had a stifling impact on organized labour and the people they represented.

 Excessive tax cuts led to a crisis in education.
 Strikes were keeping our kids out of school.
 Sick patients were left waiting endlessly for desperately medical treatment.
 Health and safety protection was eliminated.
 Infrastructure went ignored and left to crumble.

 But the most devastating consequences of the cuts were tragic.
 Tainted water killed seven people in Walkerton.
 We saw diminished protection for workers, demoralizing cuts to social services and fewer teachers, nurses and doctors to deliver high-quality public services.
 During the Harris era over 6,000 nurses were fired; teachers had to deal with over crowded classrooms; and municipalities were amalgamated in the name of efficiency that was code for layoffs.

 Cuts, chaos and lack of concern for issues important to working families.